MbinOrg/mbin/README.md

 The inspiration came from kbin.
 Unique Features of Mbin:

 - Support of **all** ActivityPub Actor Types (including also "Service" accounts, which are robot accounts)
-- Up-to-date PHP (Composer) dependency packages
+- Tons of GUI improvements and bugfixes
 - Various bug fixes, additional error checking and more to come soon!
 - Improved admin documentation and fixes
 - Support for `application/json` Accept request header on all ActivityPub end-points
+- Up-to-date PHP (Composer) dependency packages
 - Improved source-code documentation
 - Tight integration with [Mbin Webplate project](https://hosted.weblate.org/projects/mbin/kbin/) for translations (Two way sync)
 - Last but not least, a community-focus project embracing the Collective Code Construction Contract (C4).
 No single maintainer.